 1. Coach Car

 Coach cars (pictured above) contain seats and restrooms.
-All routes except the Acela Express have one or more coach cars.
-Coach seats are comfortable and larger than airplane seats, plus there is plenty legroom.
+All routes except the Acela have one or more coach cars.
+Coach seats are comfortable and larger than airplane seats, plus there is plenty of legroom.
+Other features include a restroom at one end of the car.

 2. Quiet Car